Public Transportation in Northern Cyprus

 As of January 2026: public transport in Northern Cyprus consists of city buses, intercity buses, and minibuses (dolmuş).
 City routes are mainly available in Nicosia, Kyrenia, and Famagusta.
-Payment is usually made in cash, but recently, terminals allowing card payments have been installed on buses: in city buses — to the driver, on intercity buses — at the ticket office at the bus station or to the inspector along the route.
-Price guide: around 20 TL within the city, between cities — usually from 150 TL for longer routes.
-After 19:00–20:00, using public transport is generally difficult.
+Payment is usually made in cash, but recently, card terminals have been installed on buses: on city buses — to the driver, on intercity buses — at the ticket office at the bus station or to the inspector along the way.
+Price reference: around 20 TL within the city, between cities — usually from 150 TL on long routes.
+After 19:00–20:00, using public transport is usually difficult.

-Public transport exists in Northern Cyprus, but it is rather peculiar and mostly consists of buses and minibuses.
+Public transport in Northern Cyprus exists but is rather unique and is mostly represented by buses and minibuses.

 City Buses in Northern Cyprus

-Classic city routes are mainly available in three cities of Northern Cyprus:
+Classic city routes are mainly found in three cities of Northern Cyprus:

 - Nicosia